 To Be Useful, Data Needs a Practical Purpose

-A bit of translation is required, but you need to understand how your business-need lines up with your website’s capabilities.
+A bit of translation is required, but you need to understand how your business needs align with your website’s capabilities.
 What does a person physically need to do to meet that need?
 Is it a button click?
 A download?
 Phone call?
 So long as there is an action associated with it, it’s more than likely you can track it.
 What about leading to that point?
 Does it matter to you what the user experience is?
 Is there anything of value there to track?
 Even if you can’t think of it off the top of your head, I’ll tell you this much: yes.
 The answer is yes.
-We’ll dive into Conversion Rate Optimization some other time, but the TLDR version goes something like:
+We’ll dive into Conversion Rate Optimization some other time, but the TLDR version goes something like this:

 You can improve your conversion rate using analytics.

-While there are literally infinite items to track, it all starts in actually understanding what is happening (specifically, those elements you care most about), and that requires data rooted in reality.
+While there are literally infinite items to track, it all starts in understanding what is happening (specifically, those elements you care most about), which requires data rooted in reality.
 Only after you know how things are truly functioning can you enact change and measure improvement.
-If you’re using Google Analytics you likely are already doing it, so why not equip yourself with better information to make it more impactful?
+If you’re using Google Analytics, you likely are already doing it, so why not equip yourself with better information to make it more impactful?

 Streamline and Cut Unnecessary Expenses

-It doesn’t stop with making more revenues though.
-My man Ben Franklin once said “A penny saved is a penny earned,” and wow do you have a lot of pennies that would fit the bill!
+It doesn’t stop with making more revenues, though.
+My man Ben Franklin once said, “A penny saved is a penny earned,” and wow, do you have a lot of pennies that would fit the bill!
 We’re not talking about banking them – just not spending them, or otherwise not wasting them.
-While this won’t necessarily apply to everyone, many businesses do spend a lot on marketing, website lead gen tools, and more to generate revenue.
+While this won’t necessarily apply to everyone, many businesses spend a lot on marketing, website lead gen tools, and more to generate revenue.
 The question a custom analytics tool will help answer is quite simple: